2023 Best Economics Bachelor's Degree Schools in Wisconsin

 Full Economics at University of Wisconsin - La Crosse Report

 University of Wisconsin - Oshkosh landed the #7 spot in the 2023 rankings for the best bachelor’s degree economics programs.
-Located in the small city of Oshkosh, UW Oshkosh is a public school with a large student population.
+Located in the small city of Oshkosh, UW Oshkosh is a public college with a fairly large student population.

 After completing their Bachelor's Degree, economics graduates from UW Oshkosh carry an average student debtload of $21,597.

-With a ranking of #8, University of Wisconsin - Eau Claire did quite well on this year’s best schools for economics students working on their bachelor’s degree.
-UW - Eau Claire is a fairly large public school located in the small city of Eau Claire.
+University of Wisconsin - Eau Claire came in at #8 in this year’s edition of the Best Economics Bachelor’s Degree Schools in Wisconsin ranking.
+UW - Eau Claire is a large public school located in the city of Eau Claire.

 While working on their Bachelor's Degree, economics majors at UW - Eau Claire accumulate an average of around $17,833 in student debt.

-Read full report on Economics at University of Wisconsin - Eau Claire
+Full Economics at University of Wisconsin - Eau Claire Report

-University of Wisconsin - Stevens Point did quite well in this year’s ranking of the best places for economics students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the town of Stevens Point, UW - Stevens Point is a public school with a moderately-sized student population.
+University of Wisconsin - Stevens Point landed the #9 spot in the 2023 rankings for the best bachelor’s degree economics programs.
+Located in the town of Stevens Point, UW - Stevens Point is a public school with a medium-sized student population.

 On average, economics graduates from UW - Stevens Point take out $20,231 in student loans while working on their Bachelor's Degree.